fastai/fastai/docs/dev/develop.md

 It's very important that you do that on a consistent basis, because when you make this mistake you affect everybody who works on the same project.
 You basically make it impossible for other developers to `git pull` without some workarounds.

+## Unstripped Notebook Repair

-Should you make the mistake and commit some unstripped out notebooks, here is how you fix it:
+If you or someone forgot to run `tools/run-after-git-clone` after `git clone` and committed unstripped notebooks, here is how to repair it in the `fastai` repo:

 1. disable the filter